 Q. How do I determine whether I need a hearing aid or a PSAP?

 A. If you've noticed a decline in your hearing ability, it's always best to visit a hearing loss professional for an assessment.
 We recommend going with companies that offer you a customized approach that adjusts with your hearing needs as time passes.

 Q. I've heard I should open the battery door on my prescription-grade hearing aid at night.
 Why is this important?

 A. This is recommended to extend battery life and promote air circulation.
 Leaving the battery door open overnight helps to prevent corrosion by allowing moisture to escape.

 Q. Why does my hearing aid/PSAP keep beeping?

 A. There are a number of factors that could cause your hearing aid or PSAP to beep.
 Among the most common are a low battery, a change in settings/programs, or volume adjustments.
-If you've ruled out these causes and are certain that you haven't unintentionally pressed or jammed a button, contact your audiologist or product manufacturer for device-specific information and assistance.
+If you've ruled out these causes and are certain that you haven't unintentionally pressed or jammed a button, contact your hearing healthcare professional or product manufacturer for device-specific information and assistance.